The Three Spinners: British Isles

 Folklorist Joseph Jacobs, in More English Fairy Tales, compared the English tale Habetrot and Scantlie Mab with the German tale.
 Professor Ernest Warren Baughman, in his work Type and Motif-index of the Folktales of England and North America, listed the origin of Lang's variant as Orkney Islands, along with versions from Selkirk and England.

 A Scottish variant of Whuppity Stoorie is very similar to this tale: the wife of a gentleman or a rich man finds six little women clad in green, who agree to do her household chores with the condition she invites them for dinner.

 Ireland

-An Irish variant, titled The Lazy Beauty and her Aunts, was published in The fireside stories of Ireland, and translated into French by Loys Brueyre, with the name La Paresseuse et ses Tantes.
-Irish folklorist Patrick Kennedy, on his notations about this variant from Ireland, mentioned the great similarity of the Irish version with the Italian one (The Seven Slices of Bacon) and the Norse one (The Three Aunts).
+An Irish variant, entitled The Lazy Beauty and her Aunts, was published in The fireside stories of Ireland, and translated into French by Loys Brueyre, with the name La Paresseuse et ses Tantes.
+Irish folklorist Patrick Kennedy, on his notations about this variant from Ireland, mentioned the great similarity of the Irish version to the Italian one (The Seven Slices of Bacon) and the Norse one (The Three Aunts).